PERFECTLY IMPERFECT PERFECTIONIST

 It’s that cringe feeling of knowing that you allowed an issue to take that much control of you.
 It’s knowing that you lost sight of who you were and more importantly, “Who’s” you were.

 It’s that cringe feeling of knowing that you allowed an issue to take that much control of you.
-It’s the reality of knowing that you lost sight of who you were and more importantly, “Who’s” you were.
+It’s the reality of knowing that you lost sight of who you were and, more importantly, “Who’s” you were.

 The Bible tells us in James 1:20, “Human anger does not produce the righteousness God desires.”(NLT) I know, I know.
 We are all too familiar with the separation of anger and sin in Ephesians 4:26, and I know that passion in and of itself isn't sinning.
-However, we can’t miss the fact that God is on to something powerful and essential in James 1.
+However, we can’t miss that God is on to something powerful and essential in James 1.

-• Pray for Productive Revelation: Now, I must forewarn you that I may lose some of you on this one.
-However, I think a good way to deal with anger, is to pray for productive revelation.
-Call me “crazy” if you want, but I’m one of those people who believe that there is something positive gained from every instance in life.
-I recall a time when someone dear to me, abandoned me in a time of need.
+• Pray for Productive Revelation: I must forewarn you that I may lose some of you.
+However, I think praying for productive revelation is an excellent way to deal with anger.
+Call me “crazy” if you want, but I’m one of those who believe that something positive is gained from every instance in life.
+I recall when someone dear to me abandoned me in a time of need.
 While I was honestly upset, I decided to do something different.
 I decided to pray for productive revelation.
-I prayed for God to show me how this event would add value to me.
-Would I become stronger?
+I prayed for God to show me how this event would add value.
+Would I become more assertive?
 Would I learn a lesson?
 Would I become more cautious?
-Whatever it was didn’t matter, I just made the objective a positive one, rather than a vengeful one.
-Well, the positive revelation became clear; as I soon learned that I was actually depending on the friend to do something, which I thought I couldn’t do on my own.
-This season of undesired separation forced me to step forward and I learned that when forced to perform, I actually did well.
-With that I looked at the situation not with a vengeful eye, but with a Godly & providential eye.
-The Bible says in Romans 8:28, “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”(NLT) Seeing the providential power helped me replace anger with awareness.
+Whatever it was didn’t matter; I just made the objective positive rather than vengeful.

 Kevin D. Jones, Sr.